Everything You Need To Know About Power Of Attorney After The Death Of A Loved One

 There are two types of power of attorney: durable and non-durable.

 If a person is assigned non-durable power of attorney, their duty expires when the principal becomes incapacitated.
-When the principal is incapable of handling their own affairs, a non-durable power of attorney is no longer valid.
+When is power of attorney valid after death the principal of incapable of handling their own affairs, a non-durable power of attorney is power of attorney good after death and no longer valid.

 Need Legal Help?

-The power of attorney after death ceases to have any power.
-Whether broad or limited, durable or non-durable, the legal power of attorney only grants powers while a person is alive.
-Following a death, the executor of the estate takes care of a person’s estate according to the terms of the will.
+The POA after death ceases to have any power.
+Whether broad or limited, durable or non-durable, is power of attorney valid after death only grants powers while a person is alive.
+Following a death, the executor of the estate takes care of a person’s estate according to the term is power of attorney good after death.

-For more legal information regarding estate planning, be sure to check out our blog.
+For more legal information regarding lawyer for estate planning and laws, be sure to check out our blog.